Let me preface this article by stating that Mr. Toad’s Wild Ride is one of my all-time favorite Fantasyland attractions!

 On one side, you would be in your vehicle leaving Toad Hall, passing by a barn and a tunnel with warning signs.

-Moving on to the other side, you get the same scenes from Toad Hall to the plaza with some different scenes.
-They were the trophy room in toad hall, a gypsy camp and the Toad Hall kitchen.
+As you move towards the other side, you get the same scenes from Toad Hall to the plaza with some different scenes.
+They were the:

-Afterwards, you can see the weasels hiding out in the bar.
-Entering the countryside, you would pass by rat’s house and onto the train tracks.
+Later, you can spot the weasels chilling at the bar.
+Heading into the countryside, you’d go by the rat’s house and then onto the train tracks.

 You would hit the hell scene shortly after and come back to the boarding area.